Geofence workforce verification — where work counts is explicit

 Proof examples

-Separate fences per building — proof per zone, not one ping for the campus.
+Separate fences per building — proof per zone, not one campus ping.

 Signals